-The ACT is one of two college admissions tests.
+The ACT test is one of two college admissions tests.
+Neither of these tests impact your overall high school GPA, but they are commonly seen as an important part of the admissions process.
 Some students take both the ACT and SAT, while others choose one of the two.
 In the 2019-2020 school year, over 1.67 million students took the ACT, according to the National Center for Education Statistics.
 The national average composite score was 20.6.
-You don't have to have an ACT score to apply for college.
-You can take the SAT instead or, in some cases, you may be able to avoid standardized tests altogether.
+You don't have to have an ACT score to apply for college, but some colleges do require you to include an ACT or SAT score in your college application.
+You can take the SAT instead of the ACT or, in some cases, you may be able to avoid standardized tests altogether.

 SAT vs. ACT